fkmhrk/KiiLib-Java/README.md

 dependencies {
     compile 'jp.fkmsoft.libs:KiiLib-Java:3.0.0'
+    compile 'jp.fkmsoft.libs:KiiLib-Java-BasicEntity:3.0.0'
 }
 ```

-You can pick only APIs you will use. `'jp.fkmsoft.libs:KiiLib-Java:3.0.0'` contains ALL APIs.
+You can pick only APIs you will use.
+Following is an example of only using AppAPI, BucketAPI and Object API.

 ```
 dependencies {